 Passamezzo was founded in 2001, initially to explore the Jacobean Masque.
-The core membership of the ensemble has expanded to: Eleanor Cramer (soprano), Alison Kinder (viols and recorders), Tamsin Lewis (Renaissance violin, viols, voice), Arngeir Haukkson and Jamie Akers (plucked strings), Jack Merivale and Michael Palmer (actor and baritone).
+The core membership of the ensemble has expanded to: Eleanor Cramer (soprano), Alison Kinder (viols and recorders), Tamsin Lewis (Renaissance violin, viols, voice), Arngeir Haukkson, Richard Mackenzie and Robin Jeffrey (plucked strings), Richard De Winter, Jack Merivale , and Michael Palmer (actors and baritones).

 The ensemble specialise in English Elizabethan and Jacobean repertoire, the masque remaining an important part of their programming, and concerts have a distinct theatrical air created by costume, readings and presentation.
 The ensemble delights in all aspects of musical life, from the intimacy of the lute song, to the brash raucousness of the broadside ballad, from the sacred part song, to the profane insanity of bedlamite mad songs.
 The programmes are carefully researched with music frequently taken from manuscript sources, unearthing pieces that have lain hidden for centuries.
 It is this range of material and overall spectacle, combined with the informative and accessible manner of their presentation, that makes Passamezzo such an engaging group.